 Dr. Ariel Mintz grew up in Minneapolis, Minnesota.
 After spending two years learning in Israel, at Derech Eitz Chaim and Shaalivm, he earned his BA in Psychology at Yeshiva Univesity in New York.
 He went on to obtain his MD at Oakland University William Beaumont School of medicine and trained in adult psychiatry at Hennepin County Medical Center in Minneapolis.
-He is currently a licensed physician and is completing a Child and Adolescent Psychiatry Fellow at the Cleveland Clinic.
+He is currently a licensed physician and is completing a Child and Adolescent Psychiatry fellowship at the Cleveland Clinic.
 He has received awards for his research, academic performance, and service to the Jewish community.
 He runs Kesher Psychiatry, a private telepsychiatry practice offering convenient and stigma free mental healthcare in Minnesota and Ohio.
 He has a supportive and talented wife and three wonderful children.
 He is very passionate about destigmatizing mental illness and bringing comfort to those who are suffering.
 Ariel can be reached at email@example.com.

-Etan Neiman grew up in Chicago, Illinois and graduated Summa Cum Laude from Yeshiva University's Sy Syms School of Business.
+Etan Neiman, CPA, grew up in Chicago, Illinois and graduated Summa Cum Laude from Yeshiva University's Sy Syms School of Business.
 While at Yeshiva, he was editor of the student newspaper's Business Section and President of Active Minds, a national organization committed to decreasing mental illness stigma on college campuses.
-He currently works in downtown Manhattan as an Accounting Associate for Brand Sonnenschine.
+He currently works in downtown Manhattan as a Senior Accounting Associate for Brand Sonnenschine.
 Etan has spoken and written extensively about his mental health battles with Generalized Anxiety, Social Anxiety, and Depression.
 He looks forward to joining others on a similar journey to break the harmful stigma-induced silence.
 Etan can be reached at email@example.com.

 Rabbi Dani Bauer, originally from Brooklyn, NY, earned a Bachelor’s of Talmudic Law at Yeshivat Sha'alvim in Israel and a Bachelor's in Psychology at Lander College for Men.
 He obtained Semicha at Yeshiva University and received an M.S. in Jewish Education from the Azrieli School of Education.
 Rabbi Bauer has served as a rabbinic intern at the Roslyn Synagogue, a Kollel instructor at DRS High School, a Beit Midrash Fellow at SAR High School, and youth director in Bais Medrash of Bergenfield.
 He has been teaching Gemara and Tanach at Kohelet Yeshiva High School in Philadelphia since 2013.
 He is currently studying at the Council for Relationships in a post-graduate certification program for marriage and family therapy.